cozy/cozy-guidelines/process/bug-report.md

 ## Bug report

-A bug can reported via several channels: Github, forum, Cozy Cloud contact email or directly from a friend.
-Here is the process to follow when it occurs
+A bug can nr reported via several channels: Github, forum, Cozy Cloud contact email or directly from a friend.
+Here is the process to follow when it occurs:

 1. Github ticket creation on the right repository
 2. Developer assignment of the ticket + adding label `in progress` to the ticket